OperationSpark/conditional-statements/README.md

 This little piece of code relies on the built-in Math library of Javascript to generate a random number between 0 and 100.
 We provide the value 101 because Math.random() will generate a random floating point Number between 0 and .999 repeat, so multiplied by 101, we'll max out at a value somewhere above 100, but never 101.
 We then use Math.floor() to shave-off the floating point.

-Let's try our random number generatator (you can try this in the Immediate pane at the bottom of the (the Javascript REPL):  So, for the lower end of our range we want to include 0, so with a random number of 0.004462211159989238, we get:
+Let's try our random number generator (you can try this in the Immediate pane at the bottom of the (the Javascript REPL):  So, for the lower end of our range we want to include 0, so with a random number of 0.004462211159989238, we get:

 <img src="https://raw.githubusercontent.com/OperationSpark/conditional-statements/master/img/lower-end-range.png">